Physics, Mahidol University

 W13 – Current Experiments in Quantum Optics

-W14 – Application in Quantum Cryptography and Computing II
+W14 – Application in Quantum Communication and Computing II

 W15 – Final Exam/Project Presentation